Race Across the World series 2: Leg 7: Ilha Grande, Brazil → Mendoza, Argentina

 As the teams travelled back to Argentina for the penultimate leg, three faced financial restrictions during the journey.
-Only Jen & Rob proceeded without this concern, so despite missing their boat and bus and working in a hostel in Porto Alegre, they reached the destination in Mendoza, Argentina first on Day 47.
+Only Jen and Rob proceeded without this concern, so despite missing their boat and bus and working in a hostel in Porto Alegre, they reached the destination in Mendoza, Argentina first on Day 47.

-Emon & Jamiul chose a longer route through Uruguay as they needed to earn money.
+Emon and Jamiul chose a longer route through Uruguay as they needed to earn money.
 They cleaned yachts in Punta del Este, and then worked at a barber shop in Buenos Aires.
-Dom & Lizzie also had to find ways to save on money, and decided to hitch-hike from the border of Argentina to Posadas, where they worked cleaning boats, before travelling to Mendoza.
+Dom and Lizzie also had to find ways to save on money, and decided to hitch-hike from the border of Argentina to Posadas, where they worked cleaning boats, before travelling to Mendoza.

-Jo & Sam no longer had enough money to finish the leg, so were forced to travel in the opposite direction for work in Rio de Janeiro.
+Jo and Sam no longer had enough money to finish the leg, so were forced to travel in the opposite direction for work in Rio de Janeiro.
 They also worked on the bus in Argentina to pay for half their fare to go to Córdoba, Argentina, where they worked on a cattle ranch.
 With their funds virtually gone, they quit the race at the ranch.